ionos-deploy-now/documentation/content/blog/best-react-ssg.md

 Next.js is a hybrid static site generator.
 This essentially means that Next.js can accomplish nearly everything we have discussed up until this point and more.
 Most importantly though, Next.js is production-ready and is excellent for SEO optimization.
 However, there is one caveat: with all of the wonderful features, such as pre-rendering, code-splitting, SEO-optimization, etc ... you are required to run Next.js in tandem with Node.js.
 This is ultimately outside of the scope of this article.
 Static generation / pre-generation does work with Deploy Now, but Node.js can only be used at build time — NOT at run time.
 Even though this article centers on Deploy Now, we figured Next.js is such a great framework that it deserves an honorable mention.

-### Pros
+### The Pros of Next.js
 - Speed: Next.js is an extremely fast framework, not as fast as React Static, but fast nonetheless.
 - Production ready: Next.js is production ready straight out of the box.
-- Documentation: Next.js has excellent documentation that is well kept and updated frequently.
+- Documentation: Next.js has excellent documentation that is well maintained and updated frequently.
-- Code samples: One unique feature of Next.js is the large amount of code samples that they have hosted on both their site and Github.
+- Code samples: One unique feature of Next.js is the large amount of code samples that they have hosted on both their site and GitHub.
 Each one of these code samples is free to use in your application without attribution.
 - Code splitting: Next.js supports code splitting.
-- Typescript: Next.js supports Type Script.
+- TypeScript: Next.js supports TypeScript.

-### Cons
+### Next.js — the Cons
-- Node.js Dependence - Next.js requires node.js to run in most situations.
+- Node.js dependence: Next.js requires node.js to run in most situations.
-- Security - Considering that next.js has a larger amount of dependencies it also has a larger attack surface than any of the frameworks we have touched on.
+- Security: Considering that next.js has a larger amount of dependencies it also has a larger attack surface than any of the frameworks we have touched on.

 ### Use Cases / Examples
 Some sites that utilize Next.js include: